Chefs Table Foundation is a 501(c)3 non-profit organization that offers culinary scholarships to in need veterans and young adults.

 The vision of Chefs Table Foundation is to support two candidates with a culinary education.
 A strategic plan has been developed in order to place a fundamental structure to the organization’s mission.
-The current focus is to create a strong awareness of the Foundation’s mission and solicit financial support from the general public, event-fundraising activities, corporate donations and supporters of the TV cooking show and philanthropic grants.
+The current focus is to create a strong awareness of the Foundation’s mission and solicit financial support from the general public, event-fundraising activities, corporate donations and philanthropic grants.

 A pioneering strategy that relates to developing strong relationships with supporters of Chefs Table Foundation is an on-going process.
 The founders and volunteer staff are unified with passion to follow the mission statement “service above self.”

-The Founders and the Board of Directors of the Chefs Table Foundation have agreed to offer a culinary school education, as it relates directly to the instructional television cooking show The Chefs’ Table Series®, to homeless U.S. Veterans and homeless young adults.
+The Founders and the Board of Directors of the Chefs Table Foundation have agreed to offer a culinary school education.

 Michael Fitzgerald – MIT Endicott House